KenethRojas/insurance-purchase-propensity-model-python/README.md

 - Support the prioritization of sales efforts, focusing on customers with the highest likelihood of purchasing insurance.

 ## 📊 Dataset
-- Source: Insurance Company Dataset - Confidential data; identifiers and features anonymized and scaled for this repo.
+- Source: Insurance Company Dataset - Confidential data; identifiers and features anonymized for this repo.
 - Records: 30K+
-- Features: `Variable1` to `Variable10`: Customer demographic, transaction history, and interaction data (anonymized and scaled).
+- Features: `Variable1` to `Variable10`: Customer demographic, transaction history, and interaction data (anonymized).
 - Target: `Flag_Vehicular`, indicating whether the customer purchased vehicle insurance (1 = purchased, 0 = not purchased).
 > Note: This dataset is anonymized and shared for the purpose of showcasing data science techniques.
 It does not contain any personally identifiable information and is based on behavioral data.